upstash/issues/README.md

 [Upstash:](https://upstash.com)
-Run Redis without thinking about the servers.
+Serverless Data for Redis and Kafka.

 **If you encountered a bug or have a feature request please [create an issue](https://github.com/Upstash/Issues/issues/new).**